department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="commissioned-officer-noaa">Commissioned officer of the National Oceanic and Atmospheric Administration</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="commissioned-officer-noaa">Commissioned officers of the National Oceanic and Atmospheric Administration</button>
 <div id="commissioned-officer-noaa" class="usa-accordion-content">

 A commissioned officer of the National Oceanic and Atmospheric Administration may qualify if they meet at least one of the requirements listed below.